Employee Ownership Trusts: qualifying bonus payments: service companies

 The first definition relies on the meaning given in section 61B ITEPA 2003 to managed service companies.
 Full details of the conditions of that section are given in the Employment Status Manual at ESM3510.
 Any companies that meet that those conditions will be service companies and unable to make qualifying bonus payments.

 The second definition is an anti-avoidance measure which is intended to prevent artificial structures being set up to manipulate the qualifying bonus provisions.
-It relies on two conditions being met by the company.
+It relies on 2 conditions being met by the company.

 The first condition is that the business carried on by the company (SC) consists substantially of the provision of the services of its employees.